 In addition, the firm is registered with the PCAOB and subject to PCAOB inspections with respect to work as auditors of SEC registrants and their affiliates.
-Part I, which is the public portion of the PCAOB inspection report. contains an overview of the inspection procedures and observations on the engagements inspected.
+Part I, which is the public portion of the PCAOB inspection report, contains an overview of the inspection procedures and observations on the engagements inspected.
 Part 1.A includes a discussion of deficiencies identified by the PCAOB in its inspection of issuer audits.
-No Part 1.A findings were included in the most recent PCAOB inspection report pertaining to their 2020 inspections.
-A full copy of the report will be available on the PCAOB website at www.pcaobus.org.
-The investments we have made in audit quality have had a positive impact on the results of the 2020 inspection.
-No PCAOB inspections took place in 2021 and the 2022 PCAOB inspection was underway at the time of writing and is likely to be concluded by the end of 2022.
+While we are not satisfied with our 2022 findings that were released this year, we are confident in our continued ability to deliver strong audit quality.
+We have analyzed the root cause of the matters raised, have taken remedial actions and remain focused on continuous improvement.

+A full copy of our 2022 inspection report is available on the PCAOB website at www.pcaobus.org.